wicid-ai/wicid_firmware/docs/CODE_REVIEW_GUIDELINES.md

 Before inspecting logic, ensure the code passes all automated static analysis.

-**Step 1:** Run the pre-commit hooks on all files.
+Run the pre-commit hooks on all files.
 ```bash
 pipenv run pre-commit run --all-files
 ```

 **Action:**
-- If this command fails, the review **fails immediately**.
+- If these commands fail, the review **fails immediately**.
-- Report the specific linting or formatting errors found.
+- Report the specific linting, formatting, or typing errors found.
 - Do not proceed to logic review until these are resolved.

 ---